LukeGrahamLandry/franca/backend/README.md

   (cannot yet make my own dynamic libraries)
 - Moved a bunch of static variables to a data structure we pass around explicitly.
   Eventually you will be able to compile multiple modules on parallel threads (not yet tho, there's still more unported).
+- Inline small (single block) functions.
 - added peephole optimisations for arm isel: ~40% code size reduction vs Qbe on the franca compiler.
   - use of u12 immediate for add, ldr, and store instructions.
+  - use immediates for shifts.
   - fuse mul followed by add into 3 arg madd.
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
-  - arm: loading float constants from memory
+  - loading float constants from memory
   - arm: logimm single instruction load int more constants
   - arm: constant immediate without an extra register when accessing thread locals
 - Removed the RISC-V target for now because I haven't done thier instruction encoding yet.